mitmedialab/virtualize/README.md

 git commit -m "added virtualize"
 ```

-The `activate` script configures your shell to use the virtualied tools.
+The `activate` script configures your shell to use the virtualized tools.
 Anytime you are working in your project, be sure to activate your shell:

 ```
 source ./activate